raulescobar-g/chessEngine/README.md

 - [ ] Deploy online with Flask or FastAPI
 - [ ] Add multiplayer with websockets
 - [ ] AI to play against

+Project was completed following a tutorial on youtube :)